Who is Smokey Bear?

 Nearly nine out of every 10 wildfires in the United States are human-caused.

-CFFP was authorized under the Smokey Bear Act of May 23, 1952.
+The CFFP Committee was authorized under the Smokey Bear Act of May 23, 1952.
 The resulting Smokey Bear campaign is the longest running public service announcement campaign in United States history.
 To learn more about Smokey Bear, visit SmokeyBear.com.
-To schedule a Smokey Bear appearance and/or fire prevention presentation, please contact your state forestry agency.
+To schedule a Smokey Bear appearance and/or wildfire prevention presentation, please contact your state forestry agency.

 For questions about the Smokey Bear campaign and/or CFFP, please contact: